winstond/hind_plover_dictionary/README.md

 |---|---|
 | S*/T | S*/K |

 You might recognize these as they are used in नमस्ते (Namaste, "I bow to you"), and नमस्कार (Namaskār, "I bow to you") - two common greetings.
 There are *many* conjunct consonants used in Hindi words.
+This stroke technique will work for most.
+However there are some conjuncts that are typically represented by using a dot above the horizontal line instead - in these cases you can use the `PW*RBGS` second stroke mentioned above to explicitly add this.

 And that's it!